divio/divio-cloud-docs/introduction/index.rst

 Tutorials
 =========

-These tutorials are suitable for developers.
-They assume that you are reasonably familiar with using the command line for development work, and that you know how to use and manage things such as Git, Pip and SSH keys.
+These tutorials are suitable for developers who are reasonably familiar with using the command line for development work, and who know how to use and manage things such as Git, Pip and SSH keys.

 If not, `our tutorial for non-developers
 <http://support.divio.com/academy/basic-how-to-build-a-website-and-blog-with-dja
-ngo-cms-60-minutes/introduction>`_ will be a better starting point.
+ngo-cms-60-minutes/introduction>`_ is a better starting point.

 Introductory tutorials